cmtavares/trip-planner/README.md

    git clone https://github.com/cmtavares/trip-planner.git
    ```

-To have a full experience of the application, you will need to clone another repository
+To have a full experience of the application, you will need to clone another repository:

    ```shell
    https://github.com/cmtavares/trip-planner-backend.git